tomekstankowski/Android-photo-blogging-app/README.md

-## Application for learning MVP pattern in Android.
+## Sample App  MVP, dagger2, firebase.

-Application  will allow user to take a photo through the app, add some information about it and save both in database(Firebase Storage and Firebase Database).
-User can also browse his and other users photos.
+Application  will allow user to take a photo through the app, add some information about it and save data in Firebase Database and compressed image in Firebase Storage.
+User can browse his and other users photos, remove or edit his photos.
 User authentication might also be provided.